F-T-Nkosi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets.c prints the alhabet in lowercase then uppercase using putchar 4-print_alphabt.c prints alphabet in lowercase skipping e and q 5-print_numbers.c prints the numbers from 0 to 9
+3-print_alphabets.c prints the alhabet in lowercase then uppercase using putchar 4-print_alphabt.c prints alphabet in lowercase skipping e and q 5-print_numbers.c prints the numbers from 0 to 9 6-print_numberz.c prints numbers 0 to 9 using putchar 7-print_tebahpla.c prints the alphabet in lowercase in reverse